olaurino/mapping-vodml/004-normative.md

 In this section we list all legal mapping patterns that can be used to express how instances of VO-DML-defined types are represented in a VOTable and the possible roles they play.
-It defines which VOTable elements can be annotated with `<VODML>` elements described in section 4, what restrictions there are and how to interpret the annotation.
+It defines the VOTable annotation syntax, what restrictions there are, and how to interpret the annotation semantically.

 The organization of the following sections is based on the different VO-DML concepts that can be represented.
 Each of these subsections